wiseodd/wiseodd.github.io/_posts/2016-12-24-conditional-gan-tensorflow.md

 The conditional variables for CGAN, just like CVAE, could be anything.
 Hence it makes CGAN an interesting model to work with for data modeling.

+The full code is available at my GitHub repo: <https://github.com/wiseodd/generative-models>.

 <h2 class="section-header">References</h2>